OSHA State Plans

 - You can file a complaint with OSHA regarding workplace safety concerns.

 - You can request an inspection of your workplace for any OSHA state plan violations.

 - You are entitled to see the results of any such investigation or inspection.

-If you are injured on the job, here are some of the basic steps you should follow as quickly as possible to avoid further injury to yourself and others:
+If you are injured on the job, here are some of the steps you should take as quickly as possible to avoid further injury to yourself and others: